-R Major issues to resolve A Minor issues/delays G On track B On hold/closed Comple ted Project description and comments Target Date Continue to work proactively to support residents, regardless of tenure, to access funding for energy efficiency improvements and to continue to work to alleviate fuel poverty Ongoing $\hookrightarrow$ Beat your Bills events, supported by Housing Standards, Lily, Council Tax and the CIC have continued throughout Q2 and been well attended.
-Work with the Integrated Care Board to share data on pathway referrals has been completed, this means the council can proactively contact residents who may be eligible for energy efficiency upgrades under the ECO-Flex scheme.
-Work has continued to ensure that the council promotes the energy efficiency funding available to residents and actively targets eligible properties based on the data we have available.
-The council was awarded funding to deliver a damp and mould project and work is underway to develop and resource this project within the Housing Standards Team.
-Q3 actions: Implement the Pathway Referral scheme to ensure as many eligible residents receive eco-flex funding.
-Continue to deliver Beat Your Bills and other energy advice programmes through the council services.
-Develop the delivery of the Damp & Mould project.
-Commence update and endorse the Climate Change Strategy and Action Plan including climate literacy training Mar 2025 G ↔ Data analysis undertaken for territorial emissions dataset released by DESNZ and considered by Norfolk Climate Change Partnership.
-Information has been incorporated into the draft e-learning package and within a Housing Standards update to Environment and Community Panel.
-Solar Together scheme launched in August 2024 and closes in November 2024.
-Q3 actions: Awaiting new policy information and Government budget announcements in October/November 2024.
-Continue work on Tree Strategy, management system and associated actions Dec 2024 Α ICT Development Group approved the project to procure a hosted system to manage records and allow public access. $\leftrightarrow$ Q3 actions: Commence the procurement process.
-Develop the Asset Management Plan to include measures to reduce impact on the environment from property we occupy and use as investment Mar 2025 G ↑ The Asset Management Strategy will outline core principles around impact on the environment when managing and investing in property.
-The Asset Management Plan will outline the key indicators and targets once key principles are agreed. Α Q3 actions: This work will be included in the Asset Management Strategy and timescales Develop and deploy a climate change assessment tool for council policies and projects Mar 2025 G Q3 actions: Prepare a climate change impact tool report for Senior Leadership Team, December 2024.
-A A
+R Major issues to resolve A Minor issues/delays G On track B On hold/closed Complet ted Project description and comments Target Date Continue to work proactively to support residents, regardless of tenure, to for energy efficiency improvements and to continue to work to alleviate further beauty our Bills events, supported by Housing Standards, Lily, Council Tax and to continued throughout Q2 and been well attended.
+Work with the Integrated Care data on pathway referrals has been completed, this means the council can proact residents who may be eligible for energy efficiency upgrades under the ECO-Flet has continued to ensure that the council promotes the energy efficiency funding residents and actively targets eligible properties based on the data we have available to council was awarded funding to deliver a damp and mould project and work develop and resource this project within the Housing Standards Team.
+Q3 actions: Implement the Pathway Referral scheme to ensure as many eligible receive eco-flex funding.
+Continue to deliver Beat Your Bills and other energy are programmes through the council services.
+Develop the delivery of the Damp & Northern Standards St the CIC have the Board to share actively contact ex scheme.
+Work y available to ailable.
+It is underway to the residents dvice Ongoing G ↔ Commence update and endorse the Climate Change Strategy and Action For Climate literacy training Data analysis undertaken for territorial emissions dataset released by DESNZ a Norfolk Climate Change Partnership.
+Information has been incorporated into the package and within a Housing Standards update to Environment and Communit Together scheme launched in August 2024 and closes in November 2024.
+Q3 actions: Awaiting new policy information and Government budget announce October/November 2024. and considered by e draft e-learning ty Panel.
+Solar Mar 2025 G ↔ Continue work on Tree Strategy, management system and associated acti ICT Development Group approved the project to procure a hosted system to ma and allow public access.
+Q3 actions: Commence the procurement process.
+Dec 2024 $\overset{A}{\longleftrightarrow}$ Develop the Asset Management Plan to include measures to reduce impact environment from property we occupy and use as investment The Asset Management Strategy will outline core principles around impact on the when managing and investing in property.
+The Asset Management Plan will out indicators and targets once key principles are agreed.
+Q3 actions: This work will be included in the Asset Management Strategy and the strategy and the strategy and the strategy and the strategy are strategy. ne environment tline the key Mar 2025 G ↑ A Develop and deploy a climate change assessment tool for council policies Q3 actions: Prepare a climate change impact tool report for Senior Leadership 2024.
+Mar 2025 G → A